Drugmakers see a pricing blueprint in an $850,000 gene therapy

 Spark has also offered refunds if the treatment stops working and ways for payers to buy the drug outside of hospitals, which can significantly mark up the price of a medicine administered in their facilities.

-In interviews with Reuters, executives from large drugmakers including Eli Lilly & Co, GlaxoSmithKline Plc, Roche Holding AG, Merck & Co Inc and Bristol-Myers Squibb Co said they would pay close attention to the outcome of Spark’s payment discussions.
+In interviews with Reuters, executives from large drugmakers including Eli Lilly & Co (LLY.N), GlaxoSmithKline Plc (GSK.L), Roche Holding AG (ROG.S), Merck & Co Inc (MRK.N) and Bristol-Myers Squibb Co (BMY.N) said they would pay close attention to the outcome of Spark’s payment discussions.

-They are also following two revolutionary gene-based therapies for blood cancers from Novartis AG and Gilead Sciences.
+They are also following two revolutionary gene-based therapies for blood cancers from Novartis AG (NOVN.S) and Gilead Sciences.
 Novartis’ Kymriah, with a list price of $475,000, is covered by CMS based on outcomes achieved for pediatric and young adult leukemia patients by the end of the first month of treatment.

 Spark is also looking at guaranteeing its product.
-It is working on a plan with pharmacy benefits manager Express Scripts Holding Co on a long-term payment schedule for privately insured patients.
+It is working on a plan with pharmacy benefits manager Express Scripts Holding Co (ESRX.O) on a long-term payment schedule for privately insured patients.

 Spark plans to sell Luxturna through specialty pharmacies, including one owned by Express Scripts, so that large employers and health plans can avoid hospital markups that could reach hundreds of thousands of dollars.
 Express Scripts is working with Spark on provisions to refund money to insurers if the drug does not work as promised.